 Time it right

-That’s right, date after purchase should also be taken into account if you want to get more reviews.
+That’s right, date after dispatch should also be taken into account if you want to get more reviews.
 Are you sending requests within an hour of purchase?
 Or are you waiting for them to have worn out those trainers before asking their thoughts?

-Research has found the best time to send a review request is 3-5 days after purchase.
+Research has found the best time to send a review request is 3-5 days after dispatch.
 It’s not urgent enough before the customer has even used your product, and its not too long that your services have completely slipped their mind.